An Overview of Combivir (AZT/3TC)

 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of Combivir.
-Ask your health care provider or pharmacist for more information on side effects of Combivir.
+To learn more about possible side effects of Combivir, read the drug label or package insert or talk to your health care provider or pharmacist.

 More information about Combivir is available: